Understanding Addition and Subtraction in Transformers: Related Work

 \section{Related Work}

 \textbf{Mechanistic understanding of arithmetic in transformers}.
-Early work by \citet{nanda2023progress} revealed that one-layer models implement modular addition through discrete Fourier transforms, converting addition into rotations in frequency space - showing transformers can find unintuitive algorithms for basic mathematics. \citet{quirke2023understanding} detailed an algorithm for n-digit addition in a single-layer model that achieved 99\% accuracy, identifying a cascading carry-one failure mode.
+Early work by \citet{nanda2023progress} revealed that one-layer models implement modular addition through discrete Fourier transforms, converting addition into rotations in frequency space---showing transformers can find unintuitive algorithms for basic mathematics. \citet{quirke2023understanding} detailed an algorithm for n-digit addition in a single-layer model that achieved 99\% accuracy, identifying a cascading carry-one failure mode.
 Subsequent work on training dynamics \citep{musat2024clusteringalignmentunderstandingtraining} and the finding that even random transformers exhibit algorithmic capabilities \citep{zhong2024algorithmiccapabilitiesrandomtransformers} suggest architectural biases toward systematic computation.
+Whether arithmetic models memorize or generalize is central \citep{mahdavi2024memorization,michaud2023quantization}; our large problem space, small models, and fresh-data training place these models firmly in the generalizing regime.